-There will be at least 40 dance groups, that’s around 350 dancers and 100 musicians.
-Almost every variety of Morris dancing will be represented and we have a number of other national dance styles as described below.
+There will be at least 50 dance groups, that’s about 440 dancers and 120 musicians.
+Almost every variety of Morris dancing will be represented and we have a number of other national and international dance styles.
+We’ll add details of each dance group below as they confirm.

-Dancers will be performing from 10am to 4pm at 10 locations across the town centre (click here for our dance locations) and at the Tithe Barn from 3.30pm followed by a closing massed parade of all performers.
+Dancers will be performing from 10.30am to 4.30pm at 10 locations across the town centre (click here for our dance locations) and at the Tithe Barn.
+There will be a closing parade of all dancers at the Tithe Barn at 4.45pm.

 Note not all photos were taken at our event.